 Food and Drink

-- Food and drink trade with the EU will be subject to new rules after the transition period ends.
+- Food and drink trade with the EU is subject to new rules following the end of the transition period.

 Supermarkets, convenience stores, restaurants, market traders, hotels, wholesalers, canteens.

-How we buy and sell products, and hire staff from the EU, will change after the transition period ends.
+How we buy and sell products, and hire staff from the EU changed after the transition period ended.
 Businesses are advised to consider their route to market and look at what it means for their margins when they export and import to and from European countries on different terms, and when costs of recruitment will rise.

 - EU nationals currently in the UK can apply for (pre-)settled status under the Settlement Scheme.

-- Import and export of food products will be subject to customs controls and may attract tariffs.
+- Import and export of food products are subject to customs controls and may attract tariffs.

 - Importers and exporters have to demonstrate compliance with food safety rules at the border.

 - Export of live animals, fresh or processed animal products such as honey, gelatine, lard, blood, meat, poultry, fish, crustaceans and dairy, require an Export Health Certificate (EHC).
 These products will need to pass through checks at dedicated Border Inspection Posts (BIPs).
 However, this is not the case for small consignments sent by post to individual consumers.